jonathanabennett/projectwarrior/README.md

 1. Clone the repository into your local-projects folder (typically `~/quicklisp/local-projects`).
 2. `make build` to create the gtd-review executable.
-3. Copy the `gtd-review` file somewhere in your path.
+3. `make install` to copy the `gtd-review` executable to `~/.bin`.
+If you need it to be elsewhere to be on your path, please skip this step and manually copy it.
 4. (Optional) `make hook` to create and install the `taskwarrior` on-exit hook.

 ## Usage